This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-- To soak the almonds before blending, cover them with 2 cups of water in a large bowl or jar, and let them soak for 4 to 6 hours.
-(This step is optional, but may help with blending later if you don't have a powerful blender.)
+- Optional Step: To soak the almonds before blending, cover them with 2 cups of water in a large bowl or jar, and let them soak for 4 to 6 hours.
+(This step may help with blending later if you don't have a powerful blender.)
 Drain the almonds through a fine mesh strainer before moving on to the next step.

 - Add the almonds and 4 cups of fresh water to a blender.
 Secure the lid and blend on high-speed for at least 60 seconds, until no pieces of almonds are visible and the mixture looks creamy.